Health-Informatics-UoN/analysis-types-for-TREs/src/decomposable-analysis.md

 ---
-title: Decomposable analysis
+title: Fully federated analysis
 style: entrust-style.css
 ---

-# Decomposable analysis
+# Fully federated analysis

-Generally, a decomposable analysis consists of two parts: some function on the data in each node, and a function used to aggregate the outputs from each node.
+Generally, a fully federated analysis consists of two parts: some function on the data in each node (a local function), and a function used to aggregate the outputs from each node (an aggregation function).
 If you want to carry out basic statistics, you can get a lot by combining a few of these functions.

-Below, there is a demonstrator to help you get a feel for how a decomposable analysis can work.
+Below, there is a demonstrator to help you get a feel for how a fully federated analysis can work.

 ```js
 import { runInner, computeAggregate } from "./components/aggregateFunctions.js";